The Power of CBT Therapy: How Evidence-Based Practices Can Help You Overcome Mental Health Challenges

 CBT Therapy and its Variations

-While CBT is a well-established therapy, it has also evolved over time, leading to the development of different variations.
+While the power of CBT therapy is well-established, it has also evolved over time, leading to the development of different variations.
 Some of these variations include:

 The Role of the Therapist in CBT